markioan/RNNTextAnalytics/README.md

 ## Runtime Instructions

-   1. For the text classification models using **TF-IDF vectors** use the *keras_mlp_stackoverflow_posts_tf.ipyb* notebook.
-When the cell parameters tuning is ready for both models (with and without standardization) then 2 **Talos** log files will have been generated under the *data/talos_logs/* folder.
+   1. For the text classification models using **GRU Cells** use the *keras_mlp_stackoverflow_posts_bigru.ipyb* notebook.
+When the cell parameters tuning is ready for both models (multi-stack and uni-stack) then 2 **Talos** log files will have been generated under the *data/talos_logs/* folder.

-   2. For the text classification models using **Centroids of word Embeddings** use the *keras_mlp_stackoverflow_posts_ftc.ipyb* notebook.
-When the cell parameters tuning is ready for both models (with and without standardization) then 2 **Talos** log files will have been generated under the *data/talos_logs/* folder.
+   2. For the text classification models using **LSTM Cells** use the *keras_mlp_stackoverflow_posts_lstm.ipyb* notebook.
+When the cell parameters tuning is ready for both models (multi-stack and uni-stack) then 2 **Talos** log files will have been generated under the *data/talos_logs/* folder.

         **Caution**: Due to the great amount of memory usage of that implementation, it is suggested to clear all the other open kernels from other notebooks.

-   3. After step 1 & 2 you get the best MLP Neural Network among all the registered combinations using the *keras_mlp_stackoverflow_posts_best_model.ipynb* notebook.
-It trains an MLP *Keras model* with the best loaded *Talos parameters* and visualizes it's performance at the test prediction.
+   3. After step 1 & 2 you get the best Recursive Neural Network among all the registered combinations using the *keras_mlp_stackoverflow_posts_best_model.ipynb* notebook.
+It trains an RNN with the best loaded *Talos parameters* and visualizes it's performance at the test prediction.
 At the end of this notebook there is a comparison between the generated **MLP NN** model and a simple **Naive Bayes** model classifier in order to check whether the usage of an Neural Network was required for our classification problem.

    * *Important Note*: If you want to avoid the step 1 and 2 then you run step 3 individually as long as there are the relevant *talos_logs* into the */data* folder.
+Furthermore, due to high hardware and time requirments for the execution of these notebooks we have made two available execution modes:
+   *Training Mode* Where you can run the notebooks for a small partition of the dataset *eg. use 4 classes instead of 20* *Production Mode* Where we are only interested in finding the best model which will be used on the Notebook *keras_mlp_stackoverflow_posts_best_model.ipynb* and we are not interested in visuallizing the training and testing process of each model separately.